 MIT Department of Facilities provides services including but not limited to custodial, trash, recycling, and room/furniture setup.
 Additional information may be found on the Event Setup portion of the Facilities website.
 You can make a service request through your Atlas account.

-Event Setup, Ticket Sales, and Tracking Attendance
+Event Set Up, Ticket Sales, Tracking Attendance

 Many student-led events at MIT Sloan (e.g., case competitions and conferences) require ticket sales, which in turn help student groups and the Student Life Office track attendance.
 We encourage students to gather data on event attendees in order to better assess your event's success, and we recommend two basic options: